Locating the Lemniscate

 \[\text{vol}(x^4 + y^4 < S^4) = 4S^2 \frac{\varpi}{2 \sqrt{2}} = \sqrt{2} S^2 \varpi\]

-(Note: the actual lemniscate figure is defined by \((x^2 + y^2)^2 = x^2 - y^2\) with volume \(2 \varpi\).
-The volume constant is related to ours because both geometries involve fourth powers and are apparently connected by a change-of-variables.)
+(Note: the actual lemniscate figure is a different shape, defined by \((x^2 + y^2)^2 = x^2 - y^2\), with volume \(2 \varpi\), and so everything involving \(\varpi\) has a weird constant in fron it.
+But its volume is related to ours.
+Both geometries involve fourth powers and I suppose the simple proportionality factor implies that they are connected by a simple change-of-variables.)

 Assuming our interpolation \(W_{4k}(S) = W_4(S)^k/k!\) is true at multiples of \(1/4\), then